Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: From WDVV equations to Ramanujan identities

 A direct computation in GW theory shows

 The boundary conditions for \eqref{eqWDVV:N=3} can be obtained by plugging in the above conditions:

-As mentioned above, these equations with boundaries conditions give a natural algorithm in determining all the basic correlation functions in \eqref{basic-3}.
-Since the system of WDVV equations is over-determined, we are free to use other WDVV equations in determining the correlation functions if necessary.
+As mentioned before, these equations with boundaries conditions give a natural algorithm in determining all the basic correlation functions in \eqref{basic-3}.
+Since the system of WDVV equations is over-determined, we are free to add other WDVV equations in determining the correlation functions if necessary.
 In the following, we shall use

-Then by straightforward computation, we can show that the ring generated by $Z_{i},i=1,2,3,4,5,6$ is closed under the derivative $\theta_{q}$.
-Indeed, besides \eqref{N=3extra} and those in \eqref{eqWDVV:N=3}, we have
+Then by straightforward computation, we can show that the ring generated by $Z_{i},i=1,2,\cdots 6$ is closed under the derivative $\theta_{q}$.
+Indeed, we have\footnote{It would be interesting to explain these relations in a more geometric way.}